elemental/Elemental/doc/source/core/dist_matrix.rst

       Reconfigure the matrix so that it is `height` :math:`\times` `width`.

-   .. cpp:function:: void SetGrid( const elemental::Grid& grid )
+   .. cpp:function:: void SetGrid( const elem::Grid& grid )

       Clear the distributed matrix's contents and reconfigure for the new process grid.